Search Committee Prayer

 Once the Parish Profile and all supplemental documents are completed, they will be brought first to the Vestry for approval, and then sent to the Diocese for comment and approval.
-The Search Committee will then publish the Parish Profile (posted on Resurrection’s website) and the portfolio published in the Office of Transition Ministries’ database.
+The Search Committee will then post the Parish Profile on Resurrection’s website and the portfolio will be published in the Office of Transition Ministries’ database.

 The second phase of the search process begins when the Search Committee begins to accept resumes and other information provided by clergy candidates who are interested in the Rector position at the Church of the Resurrection.

 Information about the Rector position at Resurrection will be available in The Episcopal Church database accessible to clergy in transition who are searching for new positions.
 Information will also be shared through the network of transition officers in the Dioceses of The Episcopal Church.
 All potential candidates must apply through Father Chas Marks, the designated representative at the Diocese of West Missouri as our Transition Missioner.
 Likewise, any referral of names of potential candidates must be made through Father Marks.
 The Diocese will perform any required initial screening and will forward names of qualified candidates to the Search Committee.
 The Search Committee will develop and implement a process for reviewing candidates through reference checks, telephone interviews, visits, and interviews with final candidates.
 The Search Committee will also develop a uniform system of rating and ranking candidates.